 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

 While a POW in the camp, Howard worked as a draftsman.
 It is known that Howard was admitted to the camp’s hospital on Thursday, August 6, 1942, suffering from malaria, scurvy, and pellagra.
 Since there was no medicine to treat him, his condition grew worse.
-According to U. S. Army records, Sgt.
-Howard L. Hasselkus died on Sunday, November 22, 1942, at approximately 11:00 P.M. at Cabanatuan Prison Camp from malaria and was buried in Grave 807 in the camp with other POWs who died that date.
+According to records kept by the POWs, Sgt.
+Howard L. Hasselkus died on Sunday, November 22, 1942, at approximately 11:00 P.M. at Cabanatuan Prison Camp from malaria, scurvy, and pellagra and was buried in Grave 807 in the camp with other POWs who died that date.
 He was the 2,308 POW to die at the camp.
 It was only after his death that it was learned that he had secretly married Evelyn Smith, from Port Clinton, Ohio, on July 4, 1941.
 Howard had met her through another member of HQ Company who was from the town.

 From available information, it appears that his wife and family never learned that he was a Prisoner of War.
 In July 1943 his name was released by the War Department of men who were known to have died while Japanese POWs.
 His family was informed of his death weeks before the press release.